vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

 and you will find the key in the API Key field.
 If it is not there you may need override the settings and Enable API Access.
 ![](https://i.imgur.com/CjiC2Qt.png)

-**OrganizationGroupName**: The Group ID of the Organization Group.
+**OrganizationGroupID**: The Group ID of the Organization Group.
 You can find this by hovering over your Organization's Name in the console.
 ![](https://i.imgur.com/lWjWBsF.png)

 **SensorsDirectory**: (OPTIONAL) The directory your .ps1 sensors samples are located, default location is the current PowerShell directory of this script.